Time: 2 Hours Difficulty: Medium Serves: 8 Price: £11

-I love Christmas, like really really love it.
+I love Christmas, like really really love it- I mean who doesn’t (other than the Grinch).
 One of the best things about this magical time of year is the food.
 The baking, pigs in blankets and eating so much you can’t move.
 Ever since I was able to walk I have been obsessed with baking, and at Christmas this obsession doubles.
 You’re home from school for a few weeks, it’s too cold to climb trees, so naturally it’s time to cover yourself and your kitchen in flour in an attempt to make the perfect gingerbread man.

-The best thing about this cake is that it’s a bit of a mess…(not unlike the person who made it) the icing isn’t perfect, and the piping would have got 0/10 but I think that;s part of the charm, its home baking at its finest- without fancy equipment, it’s a big chocolate cake that you always cut a slightly larger slice of than what’s socially expectable.
-This cake is super simple to make, and also super yum.
+The best thing about this cake is that it’s a bit of a mess…(not unlike the person who made it) the icing isn’t perfect, and the piping would have got 0/10 but it doesn’t affect the flavour and that’s all that matters, its home baking at its finest- without fancy equipment, it’s a big chocolate cake that you can cut a slightly larger slice of than what’s socially acceptable.

 - 300 g plain flour.

 - 1 teaspoon bicarbonate of soda.

 - 2 teaspoons ground cinnamon.